 I decided to add a message queue service to the whole thing.
 It just didn’t appear to me that I would have to code an app to send the messages to the queue and wouldn’t be able to just send messages from my local Postman*… so I came with a slightly changed structure for my app: a function receives the incoming http calls, sends the content to a message queue storage, that triggers another function to make the http call to my app.

-As is, it doesn’t serve any concrete purpose, that’s purely for practice.
-It would make sense if the data needed transformation or validation (use of a function), or for batch executions or high number of concurrent or async requests (use of a queue), for example.
+As is, it doesn’t serve any concrete purpose, that was purely for practice.
+It would make sense if the data needed transformation or validation (use of a function), or for batch executions or high number of concurrent requests (use of a queue), for example.
 Those things can also be done programmatically, but using Azure services allows not to modify an existing code base to add those behaviors.

 Creating the queue storage was simple and fast, as it’s just a storage type inside your storage account.
 Creating the functions seemed pretty simple on paper (I mean, in the Azure documentation), but I faced a few surprises, like the fact that there is no actual “HTTP output binding” (it only exists to answer an HTTP triggered function).

-• Quality of documentation: Queue storage is the most basic queuing service of Azure, so documentation is not necessary for creation and parameterization.
-About functions, meh… it seems really clear on paper, in the facts I had to pick a lot of pieces of information in a lot of documentations, and search for more on StackOverflow.
+- Quality of documentation: Queue storage is the most basic queuing service of Azure, so documentation is not necessary for creation and parameterization.
+About functions, meh… it seems really clear on paper, in the facts I had to pick a lot of pieces of information from many documentation pages, and search for more on StackOverflow.

 * well, after all I found some documentation and it seems it’s possible to post messages with a http request, but I was already done with my solution and the direct calls from Postman didn’t seem to work anyway…